1920 – Hypnosis in the Modern Era

 Abreaction

-During the Second World War, hypnotherapy was used for the first time in many American army hospitals to treat a wide variety of psychological battle trauma, including anxiety, fears, phobias, and dissociation.
+During the Second World War, hypnotherapy was used for the first time in many American Army hospitals to treat a wide variety of psychological battle trauma, including anxiety, fears, phobia, and dissociation.

 Though unpopular today, the technique was reported to have achieved good results with the wounded soldiers.